WKU-SRA-Dev/sra-recruitment-lab/README.md

 3. **Find Your Project Member**: You should ensure that others can deploy your project locally and make modifications based on it.
 To facilitate this, provide a brief tutorial on how to work with your project.
 Additionally, you need to find someone to deploy your project.
 This involves persuading them to use your project, assisting them with any issues they encounter, and tracking their progress.

 ### Coder
-1. **Fork this lab repo**:
-   - You have to fork this lab repo
+1. **Ask for permission**:
-   - Clone from your forked repo to your local, and remember, you have to push the final work(lab) to this remote.
+   - Ask for permission.
+Leave your github account username to us.
+This is for you to easily push your own branch to our repo.

-1. **Create your own `git branch`**:
+2. **Create your own `git branch`**:
   - Before you start your code journey.
 In the project root directory (`path-to-your-project/`), you justed cloned it from step 1, create a new branch called(`position/your-name` like `coder/rupert`)

 3. **Create a Directory Called `projects`(alternative)**: